RyanMacG/sbcdb/README.md

 ###Setup

 SBCDB is set up to use environment variables for anything specific to your settings to make these work.
-Create a defaults.rb in the config/initializers directory
+There is an example defaults file and it is deployed as part of the capistrano setup stage.

     ENV["comp_logo"] = "comp_logo" #whatever you want the logo to display as in the header ENV["comp_title"] = "title" #whatever title you want to be displayed before the pipe character